-35. Where coroner B accepts the request for transfer by coroner A, the relevant authority for coroner B's area will be responsible for all costs related to the investigation (and inquest) from the date the transfer is made (accepted): regulation 19(1).
+41. Where coroner B accepts the request for transfer by coroner A, the relevant authority for coroner B's area will be responsible for all costs related to the

 &lt;sup>2 The number of directions each year is reported in the Chief Coroner's annual report to the Lord Chancellor.